 Types of cash flow statements

-How to create cash flow statements
+How to create a cash flow statement

-In the small-business world, cash really is king.
+In the small business world, cash really is king.
 An overall positive cash flow indicates that your business is primed for success—so keep those cash influxes coming.
 If you don't have positive cash flow yet, throw together a cash flow statement to see where you can cut back and how to bring your business back in the black.

 Want help from an accountant who can draw up and analyze a new statement of cash flows?
 Scan our favorite virtual and outsourced accounting services for small businesses.